nathy-dev/react-cubed/README.md

 # Welcome to React three fiber Minecraft

-This project was created following the guide from Coding Tech and is being extended by me.

 ## How to play?

 Currently it has 5 types of blocks: Grass, Wood, Log, Glass and Dirt.